logo

 Feeding Difficulties and Necrotising Enterocolitis

-Premature babies often face feeding difficulties due to underdeveloped sucking and swallowing reflexes, making it harder for them to gain weight and receive essential nutrients.
-This can also lead to complications like poor growth and nutritional deficiencies.
+Premature babies often struggle with feeding due to weak sucking and swallowing reflexes, affecting weight gain and nutrient intake.
+This can lead to poor growth and nutritional deficiencies.

 Long-Term Health Effects of Premature Birth

 While many premature babies grow up healthy, some may face long-lasting health consequences due to their early birth.
-According to the Indian Academy of Paediatrics, preterm infants are at a higher risk of experiencing developmental delays, particularly in areas like motor skills, speech, and cognitive functions.
-These delays can impact learning and behaviour as the child grows.
+According to the Indian Academy of Paediatrics, preterm infants are at a higher risk of While many premature babies grow healthy, some may face lasting health challenges.
+According to the Indian Academy of Paediatrics, preterm infants are at higher risk of developmental delays affecting motor skills, speech, and cognitive functions, which can impact learning and behaviour.

 Developmental Delays and Disabilities

-Preterm babies are at risk of developmental delays.
-According to data from the Ministry of Health and Family Welfare, India, 10-15% of premature babies may develop cognitive or physical disabilities, such as cerebral palsy, learning difficulties, and hearing or vision impairments.
-These delays can affect motor skills, communication, and overall growth.
-Early intervention programmes, including therapies for movement and speech, along with regular medical follow-ups, can help manage these issues.
+Preterm babies face a higher risk of developmental delays.
+According to the National Institute of Neurological Disorders and Stroke, premature infants may develop cognitive or physical disabilities, such as cerebral palsy, learning difficulties, and vision or hearing impairments.

 Increased Risk of Chronic Health Conditions